Why — and how — media literacy must show how good journalism works

 Conversations with journalists who have risked jail or worse to do their jobs can be even more powerful.
 CLEMI, the French Education Ministry’s liaison unit for news media and education, helps classes meet with exiled journalists.
 One example was for a countryside classrooms of teenagers.
 “It is a very boisterous group of students normally,” said the teacher after the class had listened to a reporter from Burundi.
 “I’ve never seen them so intensely attentive.”

-The author directs the Global Youth & News Media Prize.
+Story updated 6 January 2022.
+The author directs the Global Youth & News Media.
 This piece is an extension of her keynote address for the national conference of Media Literacy Ireland.